CityOfLosAngeles/Data-Angels/Fall 2020 Projects/README.md

 3) LA zip code data is also web scraped in the process from the [LA Almanac](http://www.laalmanac.com/communications/cm02_communities.php).

 ## Output
 Model produces risk estimates at the location level (point of interest) throughout the Los Angeles County.
-The model was built as a more granular version of built by researchers and PhD students at USC's Autonomous Networks Research Group.
+The model was built as a more granular version of built by researchers and PhD students at USC's Autonomous Networks Research Group, which can be found [here](https://github.com/ANRGUSC/covid19_risk_estimation).